zipvilization/Zipvilization/world/solumworld/index.md

 # SolumWorld at Genesis

-Genesis does not require a fully developed SolumWorld frontend in order for Zipvilization to begin.
+Genesis does not require the maximum development of SolumWorld for Zipvilization to begin.

 The underlying on-chain state can exist independently.

-SolumTools can observe it.
+SolumTools can translate it.

 SolumWorld can progressively represent it.

 At the beginning, the world itself will also be beginning.

+Much of its Territory may remain Dormant Land.

+Colonization will only be starting.

+Biological development will only be starting.

+History will only be starting.

-That makes Genesis a natural starting point for the visual history of Zipvilization.
+That makes Genesis a natural beginning for the graphical history of Zipvilization.

-> **Before Genesis, we can design the world.**
+> **Before Genesis, we can design how the world is represented.**
 >
-> **After Genesis, the data begins telling us what world actually exists.**
+> **After Genesis, actual state begins determining what world there is to represent.**

 ---